Lumos icon

 Built-in Scene Editor

-Full ImGui-based editor with scene hierarchy, a 5800-line inspector panel, asset browser, Lua script debugger, console, shader editor, and 3D gizmos via ImGuizmo.
+Full ImGui-based editor with scene hierarchy, inspector panel, asset browser, Lua script debugger, console, shader editor, and 3D gizmos via ImGuizmo.
 Undo/redo throughout.

-Custom 3D physics engine with sphere, cuboid, and pyramid collision, spatial broadphase, constraint system, and raycasting — alongside Box2D for 2D simulations.
+Custom 3D physics engine with sphere, cuboid, pyramid, capsule and terrain collision, spatial broadphase, constraint system, and raycasting — alongside Box2D for 2D simulations.
 Both available per scene.

 Lua Scripting